Major aortopulmonary collateral artery: Pathogenesis and anatomy

 Major aortopulmonary collateral arteries (MAPCAs) develop early in embryonic life but regress as the normal pulmonary arteries (vessels that will supply deoxygenated blood to the lungs) develop.
 In certain heart conditions the pulmonary arteries do not develop.
 The collaterals continue to grow, and can become the main supply of blood to the lungs.
-Though it is usually associated with congenital heart diseases with decreased pulmonary blood flow like tetralogy of Fallot or pulmonary atresia it may be seen sometimes in isolation i.e. not associated with any congenital heart disease in that case it is termed as isolated aortopulmonary collateral artery.
-In these cases it may be one of the cause of congestive cardiac failure in neonates.
+Though it is usually associated with congenital heart diseases with decreased pulmonary blood flow, like tetralogy of Fallot or pulmonary atresia, it may be seen sometimes in isolation (i.e. not associated with any congenital heart disease).
+In the latter case, it is termed as isolated aortopulmonary collateral artery.
+In these cases, it may be one of the causes of congestive cardiac failure in neonates.

-Pulmonary arteries come from the right side of the heart, and usually carry deoxygenated blood from the body.
-These collateral arteries carry blood which has already been oxygenated by the lungs, so are of little use in helping the body to get oxygen.
+The pulmonary arteries stem from the right side of the heart and usually carry deoxygenated blood from the body to the lungs.
+The collateral arteries carry blood which has already been oxygenated by the lungs, so they are of little use in helping the body to get oxygen.